delaramGh/active-learning-app/README.md

 3. Fill the AL-Config.txt file as explained in the next section.
 4. Run the script using `streamlit run app.py`

-*note that the first run will take some time because the app is creating a .CSV file of the dataset, and doing preprocessing on image pairs.
+*Please note that the initial launch requires additional time as the application is generating a .CSV file for the dataset and performing preprocessing on the image pairs.

 <img src="figs/req.jpg" width="90%">